Rhinoplasty vs. Septoplasty: What’s the Difference?

-There are many reasons why an individual may consider rhinoplasty surgery.
+There are many reasons why people consider rhinoplasty surgery.
 These reasons include:

-- Improved Facial Symmetry: Rhinoplasty helps a patient achieve a nose that complements his or her cheeks, eyes and other facial features.
+- Improved Facial Symmetry: Rhinoplasty can help a patient achieve a symmetrical facial appearance.

-- Correction of Birth Defects and Sinus Issues: Nose surgery is used to repair and eliminate nose deformities and address chronic sinusitis (nasal passage inflammation).
+- Correction of Birth Defects and Sinus Issues: Nose surgery can be used to repair and eliminate nose deformities and address chronic sinusitis (nasal passage inflammation).

-- Enhanced Breathing: A nose job is sometimes performed to correct breathing issues.
+- Enhanced Breathing: A nose job can correct breathing issues.

-Rhinoplasty surgery is used to treat a variety of nasal issues.
-In fact, rhinoplasty patients may display one or more of the following characteristics:
+The best candidates for rhinoplasty surgery may display one or more of the following characteristics:

 - Nasal bridge that is too high or too low

 - Crooked, droopy, long or upturned nose

 - Nose that is too wide or narrow

 Dr. Azizzadeh requests an in-person consultation in Beverly Hills or virtual consultation via Zoom before a patient can receive a nose job.
 The consultation allows Dr. Azizzadeh to evaluate his patient’s facial appearance and medical history.
 If Dr. Azizzadeh deems a patient to be a viable candidate for a nose job, he can then provide him or her with a personalized treatment plan.